Skip to main content

 fetchWaxKey(sessionId: string) => Promise<string>✅ ¹Deprecated — use sessionUrl or getSessionKey instead

-frameBaseUrlstringhttps://elements.ozura.comOverride where iframe assets are served from
+frameBaseUrlstringhttps://elements.ozura.comOverride where iframe assets are served from.
+Local development only — do not set in production.

 fontsFontSource[][]Custom web fonts to load inside iframes